Advanced-Computer-Lab-2022/KIMOS/README.md

 # Build Status

-This project has been tested and is fully functional but, not yet deployed.
+- The dark mode is not fully functional as in some pages, the text color remained black, so in the dark mode the text didn't appear.

+- Course was deleted without any confirmation.

+- For a user that is not registered in any course, an empty div was displayed instead of a text indicating there are no courses.
+Instructor rating was reflected in the frontend.

+- Once you decide to add the video, there is no opton to reverse it.

+- Graphs have static data.

+- Months are repeated in the instructor wallet.

+- We forgot a static login request before requesting a refund which causes an authentication problem.

+- An empty container appears when the user doesn't have any course, instead, we should have wrote something like " No courses regusterd yet".

 # How to Use?
-First, you have to install all of the required packages (libraries) in the frontend folder and in the backend folder using `npm install`.
+First, you have to clonse the repository from github then, install all of the required packages (libraries) in the frontend folder and in the backend folder using `npm install`.
 Also, you must make sure that the .env file exists in the project folder, so the app can access all of the environmental variables. then, after installing everything, you have to start the backend server using `npm start server` inside the backend folder, and `npm start` in the frontend folder.